JuniorTejeda74365/cybersecurity/_coursera_course/projects/project_security_audit.md

 5. Risk Assessment

 5.1 Risk Description

 Botium Toys lacks adequate asset management and several required controls.
 Compliance with regulatory standards is incomplete, creating legal, financial, and operational risks.

 5.2 Risk Score

 8 out of 10 — High risk.

-5.3 Impact Level
+5.3 Impact Level:

 Medium impact on operations, high risk for fines and data exposure.

-5.4 Key Risk Findings
+5.4 Key Risk Findings:

 All employees can access PII and cardholder data

 No encryption for credit card data